 The spiritual ego can also manifest more broadly in the form of spiritual bypassing or escapism.
 This is where we consider the spiritual above the physical, or even that these are two completely separate levels of being.

 Ego is a tricky thing, it often operates in insidious ways.
-And so, in writing this article I acknowledge there will always be an aspect of ego coming through – but that is ok.
+In writing this article I acknowledge there will always be an aspect of ego coming through – but that is ok.
 We all have an ego that we carry around with us day to day.

 We can’t escape the ego or get rid of the ego, but we can become more aware of the ego and not allow it to rule our lives.
 On another level, the ego operates as a way to keep us safe.
 It allows us to know where we begin and another person ends.